MinePlex Achieves Self Reported Market Cap of $29.59 Million (PLEX)

-MinePlex (PLEX) traded 6.8% lower against the dollar during the 24-hour period ending at 15:00 PM ET on September 3rd.
-During the last week, MinePlex has traded 14.2% lower against the dollar.
-One MinePlex coin can currently be bought for $0.0570 or 0.00000219 BTC on popular cryptocurrency exchanges.
-MinePlex has a total market cap of $29.59 million and $122,469.53 worth of MinePlex was traded on exchanges in the last 24 hours.
+MinePlex (PLEX) traded 4.2% higher against the US dollar during the twenty-four hour period ending at 11:00 AM Eastern on September 4th.
+Over the last week, MinePlex has traded down 8% against the US dollar.
+MinePlex has a total market cap of $29.59 million and approximately $157,756.60 worth of MinePlex was traded on exchanges in the last day.
+One MinePlex coin can currently be bought for approximately $0.0606 or 0.00000234 BTC on major cryptocurrency exchanges.

 MinePlex Coin Profile

 MinePlex uses the hashing algorithm.
-Its launch date was September 17th, 2020.
+Its genesis date was September 17th, 2020.
 MinePlex’s total supply is 414,720,000 coins and its circulating supply is 335,162,563 coins.
+MinePlex’s official website is mineplex.io.
 The official message board for MinePlex is t.me/mineplex_news_ru.
 MinePlex’s official Twitter account is @mineplexio.
-MinePlex’s official website is mineplex.io.

 Liquid token with limited issue.
 The PLEX token is issued for every new block, i.e. once a minute.”